Eureka (1983 film): Plot

-In 1925 in the Yukon, prospector Jack McCann spends the evening in a remote brothel, where he has a spiritual experience with the madam, Frieda, a clairvoyant who bestows him a mysterious stone.
+In 1925 Alaska, gold prospector Jack McCann stumbles upon a near-abandoned mining encampment where he witnesses a maddened fellow prospector commit suicide.
+Later, Jack discovers a mysterious lodestone at the base of a tree before being surrounded by four wolves.
+Jack seeks shelter at a remote brothel in the mountains, where he has a spiritual experience with the madam, Frieda, a clairvoyant who tells him the lodestone "found" him.
 Frieda warns Jack that he will strike gold, but that it will lead him toward a grim fate.
 The following morning, while prospecting, Jack falls through a glacier into a cache of gold beneath.
-Jack returns to the brothel—now strangely empty and dilapidated—and witnesses Frieda, lying alone in the parlor, die.
+Jack returns to the brothel—now mysteriously empty and dilapidated—and witnesses Frieda, lying alone in the parlor, die.
 Jack's discovery quickly makes him one of the wealthiest men in the world.

-Twenty years later in 1945, he lives in luxury on a Caribbean island that he owns, in an estate named Eureka.
-However, Jack's wealth brings him no peace, as he copes with Helen, his bored, alcoholic wife; Tracy, his headstrong daughter who has married Claude Van Horn, a dissolute, philandering social climber; his paranoid assistant Charles Perkins; and Miami mobsters led by Aurelio D'Amato sent by crime boss Mayakofsky, who wants to acquire Jack's island and build a casino there.
+Twenty years later in 1945, Jack lives in luxury on a Caribbean island he owns, in an estate named Eureka.
+However, Jack's wealth brings him no peace, as he copes with Helen, his bored, alcoholic wife; Tracy, his headstrong daughter who has married Claude Van Horn, a dissolute, philandering French social climber; his paranoid assistant Charles Perkins; and Miami mobsters led by Aurelio D'Amato sent by Jewish mafia crime boss Mayakofsky, who seeks to acquire Jack's island and build a casino there.
 Jack's life is entangled with the obsessions of those around him with greed, power, and debauchery against a background of occult symbolism.